 There are are lots of alternatives that you can use to generate leads without cold calling.

 By the way, I’m not including in this list things like advertising, trade shows and other “external” mediums.
+They are covered in this large post on B2B Marketing.
 Here I’m really focused on alternatives to cold calling that the sales team can implement directly.

 You see this a lot in “how to use LinkedIn” style blog posts and courses: find a mutual connection and ask them to introduce you.
 Simple.

 This works well and allows you to transfer some of that vital, warm lead trust, from the Introducer to yourself.

 There are lots of approaches you can use:

 - LinkedIn – although I don’t think this works as well as it did in the past.
 People don’t control their networks as tightly as they once did so, they may not, in fact, know you or the prospect.

 - Customers – they already know you and your business so their introduction has weight.